 Does your dog’s tongue stick out most of the time (or all of the time)?
 It seems to be quite common in Chihuahuas along with other small breeds.
-We even have a gallery post on cute Chis with their tongues out here.
+We even have a gallery post on cute chihuahuas with tongues out.
 I can’t deny it is quite cute to see their cute little tongues peeking out.

 There are lots of reasons it could happen, including: